dandavison/ro/README.md

 As you type, commands are sent to the top pane and executed.
 Your shell aliases and functions work because it's a real interactive shell.

+**Safety**: The shell runs inside macOS `sandbox-exec` with file writes denied.
+This protects against accidental damage since commands execute on every keystroke.
+Some tools that write files (like shell history, atuin) won't work inside the sandbox.

 When you exit (Enter/Esc/Ctrl-C), the shell pane is killed.

 ## Key Bindings